Do Carabiners Expire? Carabiner Retirement Checker

 Are scratched carabiners safe to use?

-Surface scratches from rock contact do not affect a carabiner's strength — they are cosmetic.
+Surface scratches from rock contact do not affect a carabiner's strength.
+They are cosmetic.
 What matters is the gate function, any grooves from rope wear on the spine, and any deformation.
 A heavily scratched carabiner with a smooth spine and perfectly functioning gate is safe to use within its age limits.

 How often should I inspect carabiners?